- Doctors & Departments

 Instead, he has come to believe in nutritional therapy, a standard of care in Europe and Britain.
 But because it can be an uncomfortable treatment for some patients, Dr. de Zoeten says, only select other pediatric hospitals in the U.S. use it regularly for kids with Crohn’s disease.

 Nutritional therapy requires a patient to receive more than 90 percent of their food through a soft nasogastric tube for three months or longer.
 The tube can initially be uncomfortable to place and the patient has to refrain from eating most foods during that time.
 Culturally and behaviorally, that can be a huge challenge for kids and families.

 But it’s hard to ignore the results of this therapy: Up to 80 percent of Dr. de Zoeten’s patients who undergo nutritional therapy as soon as they’re diagnosed with IBD go into remission after three months.

 Though patients don’t always stay in remission, it’s nevertheless an unprecedented success rate among IBD therapies and reduces the need for high doses of medicines that may have unwanted side effects.

 “Overall, much of our work goes into trying to convince the body to return to homeostasis, and nutritional therapies will likely play a major role in the future treatment of IBD and regaining this balance,” Dr. de Zoeten says.

-Learn more about the Pediatric Inflammatory Bowel Disease Center at the Digestive Health Institute at Children’s Hospital Colorado.
+Learn more about the Pediatric Inflammatory Bowel Disease Center at the Digestive Health Institute at Children’s Colorado.